confluentinc/securing-kafka-blog/README.md

 $ vagrant up
 ```

-Once the VM is provisioned, the last step is to start ZooKeeper and Kafka with security enabled:
+Once the VM is provisioned, the last step is to log into the VM and start ZooKeeper and Kafka with security enabled:

 ```shell
 # Connect from your local machine to the VM via SSH